SCS-ASSE-FS21-Tutors/tapas/ADR/0002-executer-microservices.md

 # 2. Executor Microservices

-Date: 2021-09-27
+Date: 2021-10-12

 ## Status

 Accepted

 ## Context

-We need a useful separation for the different exuctor functionalities to work independently and be able to evolve the component without redeploying it.
+Our application must be able to support multiple Executors which have different properties (i.e., certain tasks can only be completed by certain executors).
+Therefore, we need to separate different executor functionalities to work independently.

 ## Decision

-Executors will be implemented as microservices.
+Separating the responsibilities of multiple Executors will be done by implementing multiple Executors as microservices.

 ## Consequences
 Each executor has its own data environment.
-Consequently, it will be difficult for executors to work on a task together.
-However, since this is not required, it is not an issue.
+Synchronizing data between executors would become difficult.